Digital Repository of Ireland: Research Support

+Since 2022, the Digital Repository of Ireland has been the coordinating body for the National Open Research Forum (NORF).
+The main objective of NORF is to encourage open research, this includes supporting, promoting and bettering the support for open research in Ireland.

 Other Services

 The Digital Repository of Ireland provides other services and outreach to supplement the collections.

 Blog

 DRI Staff and scholars utilizing the collections post articles on the DRI Blog regarding news and updates in the field or specific to DRI.
 Posts also highlight stories from the collections and new additions.

 Events

 Through the DRI Events Calendar, users are invited to attend an array of events hosted by the DRI and its academic partners.
 Events include repository conferences, lectures and workshops on technical applications or trending library and archive topics.
 DRI also hosts seminars as part of the DRI Training Series to educate users on using the DRI platform as well as best practices for developing collections and using metadata.

 Social media

 The DRI has several social media platforms for users to engage in.
-DRI joined Twitter in 2012 and actively updates its account along with the DRI Facebook page.
+DRI joined Bluesky in January 2025 and actively updates its account along with the DRI Facebook page.

 Users can also access content such as community forums, presentations, and DRI Training Series via the DRI Vimeo page or the DRI Slideshare page.